Introduction to Machine Learning for the Sciences: Unsupervised Learning

 The most important requirement of $G$ is that it is differentiable.
-It thus can (in contrast to VAEs) not have discrete variables on the output layer.
-A typical representation is a deep (possibly convolutional) neural network.
-A popular Deep Conventional architecture is called DCGAN.
-Then $\bm{\theta}_G$ are the networks weights and biases.
-The input $\bm{z}$ is drawn from some simple prior distribution, e.g., the uniform distribution or a normal distribution.
-(The specific choice of this distribution is secondary, as long as we use the same during training and when we use the generator by itself.)
-It is important that $\bm{z}$ has at least as high a dimension as $\bm{x}$ if the full multi-dimensional $p_{\text{model}}$ is to be approximated.
-Otherwise the model will perform some sort of dimensional reduction.
-Several tweaks have also been used, such as feeding some components of $\bm{z}$ into a hidden instead of the input layer and adding noise to hidden layers.
+In contrast to VAEs, it can thus not have discrete variables on the output layer.
+A typical representation is a deep (possibly convolutional) neural network~\footnote{A popular Deep Conventional architecture is called DCGAN}.
+Then $\theta_G$ are the networks weights and biases.
+The input $\bm{z}$ is drawn from some simple prior distribution, such as the uniform distribution or a normal distribution.
+The space, where $\bm{z}$ is living in, is called the latent space as in the case of the autoencoder.
+It is important that the latent space ($\bm{z}$) has at least as high a dimension as the feature space ($\bm{x}$) if the model $P_{\theta}(\bm{x})$ should have full support on the feature space.

 The training proceeds in steps.
 At each step, a minibatch of $\bm{x}$ is drawn from the data set and a minibatch of $\bm{z}$ is sampled from the prior distribution.
-Using this, gradient descent-type updates are performed: One update of $\bm{\theta}_D$ using the gradient of $J_D(\bm{\theta}_D,\bm{\theta}_G)$ and one of $\bm{\theta}_G$ using the gradient of $J_G(\bm{\theta}_D,\bm{\theta}_G)$.
+Using this, gradient descent-type updates are performed: One update of $\theta_D$ using the gradient of $L_D(\theta_D;\theta_G)$ and one of $\theta_G$ using the gradient of $L_G(\theta_G;\theta_D)$.